larstp/E-Co/README.md

 E.CO is a responsive, accessible e-commerce web application focused on sustainable and affordable shopping.
 Users can browse products, view details, register, log in, manage a cart, and complete a mock checkout process.

-See these links for Figma boards: -
+See these links for Figma boards:

+- INSERT HERE

 ### 2. Setup & Installation